Excessive Shipping Charges

 The Direct Marketing Association is the leading industry association for companies that market directly to consumers.
-It mandates that shipping and handling charges “should bear a reasonable relationship to actual costs incurred.”
+Its ethical standards mandate that shipping and handling charges “should bear a reasonable relationship to actual costs incurred.”
 See Direct Marketing Association's Guidelines for Ethical Business Practice.

 There is no charge or obligation for discussing these issues, reviewing your information, or answering your questions.